khaefner/buffer_overflow/README.md

 Breakpoint 1, 0x080491ac in main (argc=2, argv=0xffffd0b4) at vuln.c:7
 7       }
 ```

+.Optional title
+[example]
+This is an example of an example block.

 Now by checking the registers with the `info registers` commands we can
 verify that the `ebx` address is being overwritten: